-A verdict form has been prepared for you.
-[Court reads the verdict forms.]
+A verdict form has been prepared for you to use.
+[Court reads the verdict form.]

-Take these forms to the jury room, and when you have reached unanimous agreement on the verdicts, your foreperson will fill in, date and sign the forms.
+Take this form to the jury room, and when you have reached unanimous agreement on a verdict, your foreperson will fill in, date and sign the form.